AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 There would be some downsides to excluding the proofs of reflection.
 For one, it would mean that simplex-chain nodes, during an initial sync, would not be able to verify Proofs of Reflection without auxillary data -- potentially a lot.
 This may not be a problem, though, because we expect that a *non-miners'* evaluation of a simplex-chain's history will be identical regardless of whether they account for Proof of Reflection or not (discussed in \autoref{sec:equiv-state-block-weightings}).
 Secondly, it would mean that miners *must* track the state of *all* reflections in the simplex for some period of time so that they ensure the integrity of the reflection protocol.
 Given \autoref{sec:availability-of-blocks}, this is possible without significant overhead.

-\todo{Make sure "we expect that a *non-miners'* evaluation of a simplex-chain's history will be identical regardless of whether they account for Proof of Reflection or not" is explained / answered}
+\bigtodo{Make sure "we expect that a *non-miners'* evaluation of a simplex-chain's history will be identical regardless of whether they account for Proof of Reflection or not" is explained / answered}

 A practical method for treating proofs of reflection as witnesses that may be excluded/pruned is discussed in \autoref{sec:segmented-state}.